Coronavirus transmission rate in Nevada is the highest in the US

 If the rate of transmission is above 1, then “the virus will spread quickly,” according to the website.
 If the rate of transmission is below 1, “the virus will stop spreading.”

-At a rate of transmission below 1 for the virus, “You get fewer cases in each generation (of infection), and it will burn itself out,” said Labus, an assistant professor in epidemiology and biostatistics in UNLV’s School of Public Health.
+At a rate of transmission below 1 for the virus, “you get fewer cases in each generation (of infection), and it will burn itself out,” said Labus, an assistant professor in epidemiology and biostatistics at UNLV’s School of Public Health.

 Sizable shift seen

-Across the county, 36 states currently have estimated transmission rates of 1 or higher.
+Across the country, 36 states currently have estimated transmission rates of 1 or higher.

 For each state, the website gives its best estimate of the rate of transmission but also provides a range.
 For Nevada, that range is 1.24 to 1.86, broad enough that “statistically, we’re technically tied with a bunch of these other states,” Labus said.